- Case Interview

 From the beginning, it is advised that you should align the overall direction.
 If not, roaming about unrelated things in meeting will cause annoyance to your listeners.
 Every consultant has installed this skill into their skill set.
 What are you waiting for?

 The consulting culture is action-oriented.
 No phone calls, no meeting, no random catch-ups will be closed without people explicitly knowing what to do next.

+Have you got the unconsciousness of Case Interview?
 So what is your next step after reading this article?
 Comment below!